fukamachi/qlot/README.markdown

 #### Retrieving from private repository

-Qlot doesn't have authentication feature, however, retrieving from private repository can be done via git's SSH key authentication.
+Qlot doesn't authenticate itself, but retrieving from private repository can be done via git's SSH key authentication.
+Which means, if the current user can `git clone`, Qlot also would be possible to do it.

 ```
 git myapp git@github.com:somewrite-adtech/myapp